• Skip to secondary menu

 Because if you’re looking for a budget freezer the chances are you don’t want to buy one that’s going to be very expensive to run.

-In general you want an energy rating of A+ or higher, that works out at about £25-£30 a year.
+In general, you want an energy rating of A+ or higher, which works out to about £25-£30 a year.
 It varies for each fridge but I’ve included the cost per year when I review them further down so you can get an idea.

 A good fridge freezer (like the ones recommended here) should last about 9-13 years, so a £5 difference in energy cost will be about £60 over its lifetime.
 Not a huge amount but I bet if 10 years ago you suddenly gave you £60 you’d be pretty pleased right?